ds-modules/curriculum-guide/connector/instructor/student-help.md

 # Getting Student Help

-There are three main types of student help that you can request.
+There are three main roles through which students can assist with your courses.
+You may choose to work with students in all, none, or some of the roles.
+A brief description of each of the student roles is below.

 ### Student Developer